 Maricopa County Multi-Jurisdictional Hazard Mitigation Plan

 The mitigation planning process involves identifying and profiling the natural hazards most likely to occur in a community, assessing the vulnerability to these hazards, and establishing goals, actions, and projects that mitigate the associated risks.
-The update of this mitigation plan will also ensure continued eligibility for non-emergency, federal and state hazard mitigation grants.
+The update of this mitigation plan will also ensure the community’s continued eligibility for non-emergency, federal hazard mitigation grants.

 Emergency Management Coordinator